Ceramic Dictionary

 FIVE MAIN COLORS FOR OUTLINES

 Manganese: is a dark brown that has been used throughout the centuries for painting outlines.
-When fired, it burns away so when using it for outlines, it must be well-mixed and strong.
+When fired, it burns away so when using it for outlines, it must be well mixed and strong.

 Brown: Instead of using manganese we now use 50% brown-red + 50% strong brown

-Black: Is a new, hard, industrial color and should be used for designs that need to have an impact, like names, advertisements, instructions, etc.
+Black: is a new, hard, industrial color and should be used for designs that need to have an impact, like names, advertisements, instructions, etc.

 Brown-red: a good color for outlines.
 To make it darker, it can be mixed with dark brown or black.
 Though not an antique color, it is good for fine lines.